peterkure3/snake-game/README.md

 Snake game that runs in the terminal.

 ## Dependencies
-python
+Python,
-window-curses
+Window-curses

-Command to run the game:
+## Command to run the game:
-=> python snake.py
+python snake.py